Why are people asking for low acid coffee?

 Healthline says that when stomach acid levels become high, various symptoms arise including: nausea or vomiting, bloating, abdominal discomfort that may worsen on an empty stomach, diarrhea, heartburn, decreased appetite, unexplained weight loss.

-In some people, coffee seems to trigger high production of gastric acid that create discomfort know as heartburn, GERD and acid reflux.
+In some people, coffee seems to trigger high production of gastric acid that creates discomfort know as heartburn, GERD and acid reflux.
 But is that because the coffee itself is acidic?

 There does not appear to be any evidence to support that.
 There are a few suggestions for future studies, but nothing remotely definitive.